Becoming The Musician That I Am Not Helped Get Me Here

 to tell and/or retell such seemingly

-inconsequential stories or collages,
+inconsequential stories, or build

-pastiches such as this one that
+collages, pastiches such as this

-example.
+least worthwhile of doing so.
 This is what I DO:

-spend my time practicing, with disc
+on this task, I spend my time practicing, and with

-ipline and commitment, as my friends
+discipline and commitment, as my friends

 here on the bookshelves around me

-can at least attest, this is a thing
+can at least attest.
+This is a thing

 about which I have made quite